Goal 2: Strengthening Security and Institutions

 - Supporting economic opportunities, essential services and social development to improve long-term security.

-Supported fair and transparent elections throughout the Americas by contributing to over 45 electoral observation missions of the Organization of American States (OAS) since 2009 - most recently in Paraguay in April 2013;
+- Supported fair, transparent and inclusive elections in the Americas through Canadian contributions to more than 50 electoral observation missions of the Organization of American States (OAS).

 You may also be interested in...